 One additional delegate for every additional 100 or fraction thereof.

 The number of delegates that a local union is entitled to must be calculated no less than every six (6) months.

-Section 1A: Local councils chartered by Trade and Industrial Council, DALU's, Joint Boards, District Councils and similar bodies chartered by an affiliate of the AFL-CIO shall be entitled to one (1) delegate with one voice and one vote.
+SECTION 1A.
+Local councils chartered by Trade and Industrial Council, Joint Boards, District Councils and similar bodies chartered by an affiliate of the AFL-CIO shall be entitled to one (1) delegate with one (1) voice and one (1) vote.

-Section 1B: Local chapters of the AFL-CIO constituency groups which are duly chartered by a national AFL-CIO constituency group shall be entitled to one (1) delegate with one voice and one vote, except in the case of endorsements of political candidates or other partisan political activity as stated in Section 5.
+SECTION 1B: Local chapters of the AFL-CIO constituency groups which are duly chartered by a national AFL-CIO constituency group shall be entitled to one (1) delegate with one voice and one vote, except in the case of endorsements of political candidates or other partisan political activity as stated in Section 5.

-Section 2.
-Questions coming before any meeting of the Council may be decided by a voice vote, or show of hands, or by a division of the House.
-Except on Roll Call, each delegate shall have one vote.
+SECTION 2.
+Questions coming before any meeting of the Council may be decided by a voice vote or a show of hands or by a division of the house.
+Except on roll call, each delegate shall have one vote.
 No delegate shall be permitted to cast the proxy of another delegate and no delegate shall be allowed to represent more than one organization.

-Section 3.
-A Roll Call Vote may be properly demanded by 30% of the delegates present.
+SECTION 3.
+A roll call vote may be properly demanded by thirty (30) percent or more of the delegates present.
 A roll call vote can be held on any pending question, including election of officers.

-Section 3A: On roll call votes each local union shall be entitled to a number of votes equal to the average membership of the local union as determined according to the provisions of this Article.
+SECTION 3A.
+On roll call votes each local union shall be entitled to a number of votes equal to the average membership of the local union as determined according to the provisions of Section 1.

-Section 3B.
+SECTION 3B.
 The average membership of a local union shall be determined on the basis of per capita payments for the first twelve of the immediately preceding thirteen months.
 The average membership of a local union affiliated for less than this twelve-month period shall be computed from the month of affiliation, and shall be determined by dividing the total per capita tax paid for all months affiliated by twelve.

-Section 3C.
+SECTION 3C.
 On a roll call vote, the votes of a local union shall be divided equally among all its accredited delegates present and each delegate shall be entitled to cast only their assigned number of votes, except that to facilitate the calling of the roll, one delegate may be designated to cast all of the votes of the delegates representing their local union, provided that if any delegate shall challenge the correctness of the votes so cast the individual delegates of that local union shall be polled.

-Section 3D.
+SECTION 3D.
 The President shall maintain on a current basis, the official roll of delegates, showing the average membership to each local union as established under the provisions of Article V, Section 4.

-Section 4.
+SECTION 4.
 The presiding officer, except on voice votes, shall appoint two (2) or more tellers to assure that all votes are properly counted and recorded.

-Section 5.
-No AFL-CIO constituency group, or its delegate, may be present for or have voice or vote in any meeting or proceeding concerning the endorsement of a political candidate or other partisan political activity concerning public elected office by this Council, nor may any constituency group, or its delegate, be present for or have voice or vote in any meeting or decision of this Council's Committee on Political Education.
+SECTION 5.
+No AFL-CIO constituency group, or its delegate, may be present for or have voice or vote in any meeting or proceeding concerning the endorsement of a political candidate or other partisan political activity concerning public elected office by this Council, nor may any constituency group, or its delegate, be present for or have voice or vote in any meeting or decision of this central body's Committee on Political Education.